piyukore06/angular2-webpack-seed/README.md

 # angular2-webpack-seed

 A seed project for angular2 and webpack.
-An example app which reads data from a json file and renders it onto the screen.
+An example app which reads data from a .json file and renders it onto the screen.
 This repo follows official angular styleguide https://angular.io/styleguide and angular2 performance checklist https://github.com/mgechev/angular2-performance-checklist for better performance